 Seudat HaMafseket Meat Menu and Recipes

-- Moroccan Lentil & Tomato Soup with Pasta (Harira) -- Harira is an iconic Moroccan soup made with lentils, tomatoes, and aromatic spices.
+- Moroccan Lentil & Tomato Soup with Pasta (Harira): Harira is an iconic Moroccan soup made with lentils, tomatoes, and aromatic spices.
 Variations of this hearty, delicious soup can be found in North African and Middle Eastern Sephardi cuisine.
-Because it is full of protein and complex carbohydrates, harira makes an ideal pre-fast meal for erev Tisha B'Av or Yom Kippur -- just go easy on the salt so you don't get too thirsty during the fast.
+Because it is full of protein and complex carbohydrates, harira makes an ideal pre-fast meal for Tisha B'Av or Yom Kippur—just go easy on the salt so you don't get too thirsty during the fast.

 Seudat HaMafseket Dairy Menu and Recipes

-- Whole Wheat Bagels or Bread with spreads, including tuna salad, lettuce and tomato, cream cheese, and butter.
+- Whole-Wheat Bagels or Bread With Spreads: This includes tuna salad, lettuce and tomato, cream cheese, and butter.